 A small dose of radioactive injection is given IV and initial images are acquired for 30mins.
 Many patients may require a delayed Images after 2 hours(will be decided by the doctor after seeing the initial scan)Read More

-Nuclear medicine and imaging is normally used to detect, treat and monitor cancer in patients, but it can also be used for advanced diagnostic scanning and the treatment of some non-oncological conditions.
-To ascertain the necessity, the department works with experts from other specializations like oncologists, cardiologists, pulmonologists, neurologists etc. In every case where endoradiology is a necessity, the team at Manipal Hospitals strictly follows the doctrine of "As Low As Reasonably Practicable (ALARP)"
+Nuclear medicine and imaging are normally used to detect, treat and monitor cancer in patients, but they can also be used for advanced diagnostic scanning and the treatment of some non-oncological conditions.
+To ascertain the necessity, the department works with experts from other specializations like oncologists, cardiologists, pulmonologists, neurologists etc. In every case where endoradiology is a necessity, the team at Manipal Hospitals strictly follows the doctrine of "As Low As Reasonably Practicable (ALARP)".

 An endoradiologist will intravenously inject a radiopharmaceutical into the bloodstream.
 This is also known as a contrast material.
 Once the material has been fully injected, the endoradiologist will be able to use external gamma cameras to produce diagnostic imaging.